manpreetsingh001/URL_lookup/README.md

          *www.google*                    #Invalid

          *http://www.google.com/images*  #Valid

+  *How to run unit test*:
+   - move to test directory and make sure python mock and flask libraries are installed
+   - Run it using python

-   - [] Version control plan:Going to use Tags for versoning and topic branches for adding features
+   - [X] Version control plan:Going to use Tags for versoning and topic branches for adding features
-   - [] Going to write unittest for it using python mock library
+   - [X] Going to write unittest for it using python mock library
    - [] Dockerize  app to remove dependencies
    - [] Bonus Tasks